Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis: Empirical Studies

-We also present results on finetuning a ViT-Base model (80M) in Fig.~\ref{fig:cifar-vit-sketch}.
-The sketch size $b \in \{8e4, 8e5, 8e6\}$.
-We see, in the finetuning regime, the sketched Adam optimizer also achieves competitive performance with the baseline methods.
 Similar phenomenon is observed in the language task.
-Fig.~\ref{fig:sst-sketch} shows the test errors of training SST2 with BERT (100M).
-The sketch sizes are selected from $\{2e4, 2e5, 2e6, 1e8\}$.
-We observe sketched Adam converges faster and achieves a slightly better test performance than other optimizers.
-Note that the sketch size of $2e4$ is tiny, given that the ambient dimension is 100M.
+Fig.~\ref{fig:sst-sketch} shows the test errors of training SST2 with BERT (100M parameters).
+The sketch sizes are selected from $\{2e5, 2e6\}$.
+We observe SAFL converges faster and achieves a slightly better validation performance at sketch size 2e5.
+At sketch size 2e6, the model performance is comparable with cocktailSGD and consistently outperforms other algorithms.
+We also compare SAFL with different sketch sizes from $\{2e4, 2e5, 2e6\}$, and observe the SAFL algorithm generally converges faster with larger sketch sizes.
+Note that the sketch size of $2e4$ (20K) is tiny, given that the ambient dimension is 100M.
 It is quite thrilling that using an extremely high compression rate (99.98\%), the model can still achieve comparable performance as trained in the ambient dimension.
+We also present results on finetuning a ViT-Base model (80M parameters) in Fig.~\ref{fig:cifar-vit-sketch}.
+The sketch size $b \in \{8e4, 8e5, 8e6\}$.
+We see, in the finetuning regime, the SAFL optimizer achieves better performance compared with all baseline methods.